CubCrafters CC19 XCub: Design

 The aircraft features a V-strut-braced high-wing, a two-seats-in-tandem enclosed cockpit accessed via doors, fixed aluminium sprung conventional landing gear and a single engine in tractor configuration.

 The aircraft is made from welded CNC-milled 4130 steel tubing, with its flying surfaces covered in doped aircraft fabric.
 Its 34.3 ft span wing has an area of 174.8 sqft and mounts flaps.
 The controls are driven by torque tubes, instead of cables, with the aileron tubes running inside the V-struts.
 The standard engine available is the 180 hp Lycoming O-360-C1 (CC363i) four-stroke powerplant, driving a Hartzell Trailblazer composite, constant speed propeller.
-In July 2019 a 215 hp version powered by a Lycoming IO-390 (CC393i) engine and a Hartzell Pathfinder three-bladed propeller was introduced.
+In July 2019 a 215 hp version powered by a Lycoming IO-390 (CC393i) engine and a Hartzell Pathfinder three-bladed propeller was introduced as the CC19-215.
 The new powerplant requires a new cowling and baffles.

 The aircraft has an empty weight of 1216 lb and a gross weight of 2300 lb, giving a useful load of 1084 lb.

 The take-off and landing distance required at maximum gross weight has been demonstrated as 170 ft.

 In 2020 the manufacturer certified a new version of the design, the NXCub, (Nosewheel XCub) with tricycle landing gear, only available with the Lycoming IO-390 (CC393i) engine.
 With additional parts, an XCub or NXCub can be readily converted between conventional and tricycle landing gear configurations, with NXCub simply being the model designation for aircraft factory-built with tricycle landing gear.
 The task of converting an aircraft requires two people and takes around four hours.
 An XCub or NXCub can also be fitted with floats.